-Editor's note: Erosion prone areas are shown on the SPP Interactive Mapping System.
+Editor's note: Erosion prone areas are shown on the SPP Interactive Mapping System and are contained within a coastal hazard area.
+A local government may identify additional areas as a coastal hazard area, in its planning scheme.

 extractive resources means natural deposits of sand, gravel, quarry rock, clay and soil extracted from the earth's crust and processed for use in construction.
 The term does not include a mineral under the Mineral Resources Act 1989, section 6.